Introduction to African Catfish hatchery set up and management

 Within the family of Clariidae (Siluriformes) intergeneric hybrids were produced through interbreeding between species from the genera Heterobranchus and Clarias (Ref.).
-A well-known intergeneric hybrid is a crossbred between the Heterobranchus longifillis female and Clarias gariepinus male, the so called “Hetero-clarias”.
+A well-known intergeneric hybrid is a crossbred between the Heterobranchus longifillis male and Clarias gariepinus female, the so called “Hetero-clarias” (see figure 5).
 Due to rearranging of genetic material from both species in the offspring, the intergeneric hybrids show characteristics of both parental species.

 In our hatchery in the Netherlands we are producing this hybrid for a group of farmers linked to a processing plant.
 This group is very keen in producing and marketing this type of fish.
 The filet of Heteroclarias is white in comparison with the pink/reddish colour of Clarias gariepinus filets and contains 30% more fat than Clarias gariepinus filets, which improves the taste.
 The gonads of hybrids are almost absent and not active.
 For this reason the dressing percentage is relatively high compared to Clarias gariepinus.
 The Heteroclarias fish filet can be used as an alternative for white filets from marine fish species.

 As a fingerling producer of Heteroclarias we notice big differences in behaviour with the common African catfish.
 The Heteroclarias fingerlings show a wide variation in growth and severe cannibalism is noticed, especially when frequent grading is neglected.
 Next to this the Heteroclarias is easily stressed.
 After an age of 12 weeks, well graded fish show very equal growth and low mortality to the moment of harvesting at 1.4 kg.